Co-Founder, Past Presidents & Former Committee Members

 Loreen Chambers

 Loreen Chambers is a retired secondary teacher who taught History, English and Geography during a career of over thirty years.
 At Lauriston Girls School she was Head of History, amongst other senior roles.
 Her main interests are British and Australian History, with particular focus on the 18th and 19th century period, as well as local and family history.
-Loreen was the editor of the Society’s journal La Trobeana from 2009 to 2015, and is a continuing member of the Editorial Committee.
+Loreen was the editor of the Society’s journal La Trobeana from 2009 to 2015, and a member of the Editorial Committee until 2024.

 John Drury OAM